shangzhanchao/CRB/README.md

 (``None``) and internal defaults will be used:

 * ``audio_path`` – path to the user's voice recording (may be ``None``)
+* ``user_id`` – optional speaker ID recognized from voiceprint service
 * ``image_path`` – optional face image
 * ``text`` – recognized or typed text
 * ``video_path`` – optional video file analysed like an image
 * ``touched`` – whether a touch sensor was activated
-* ``touch_zone`` – integer ID of the touched area for more granular feedback
+* ``touch_zone`` – integer ID of the touched area for more granular feedback When values are missing, IntelligentCore will call the ASR and memory services defined in `constants.py`.
 * ``robot_id`` – ID of the robot sending the request **(required)**

 All parameters except ``robot_id`` are optional.
 When they are ``None`` the